440 International Those Were the Days

 2018 - Kuwaiti officials said unprecedented recent heavy rains had unearthed dozens of land mines planted by Iraqi troops during their 1990-91 occupation.
 The danger disrupted the emirate’s popular desert camping season.
 Authorities closed 18 desert sites and had removed at least 48 mines after receiving complaints from the campers.

 2019 - Israel’s Prime Minister Benjamin Netanyahu was indicted for fraud, breach of trust and bribery relating to a series of corruption scandals.
 Netanyahu, who denied any wrongdoing and said he was the victim of a “witch hunt,” faced up to 10 years in prison if convicted of bribery and a maximum 3-year term for fraud and breach of trust, according to legal experts.
-Netanyahu’s trial in the Jerusalem District Court began on May 24, 2020.
-(The trial is ongoing.
-In April 2023, the prosecution and defense reached an agreement to cut non-essential prosecution witnesses, so as to reduce the number who testify to around 60; with this agreement, the phase of hearing prosecution witnesses was expected to end in the first half of 2024.)
+Netanyahu’s trial in the Jerusalem District Court began on May 24, 2020 -- and is still going on.
+(The prosecution rested in July 2024, and defense, starting with Netanyahu’s testimony, is scheduled to begin in December 2024.)

 2019 - Iran began restoring internet access after a days-long nationwide shutdown meant to help stifle unrest over fuel price hikes.
 Iran’s Islamic Revolutionary Guards said several “ringleaders” of the recent unrest in the country had been arrested by intelligence services.
 The Guard’s official news service reported that the unidentified individuals had links to foreign security services.